 Vermillion Area Farmers Market will be at the Clay County Fairgrounds from 3-7 p.m.
 For more information call 605-659-3399 or

 Everyone is welcome to join the annual Clay County Historical Society Ice Cream Social at the Eagles, serving begins at 5 p.m.
 Taverns, chips, homemade pies and cakes, ice cream, lemonade and coffee will be served.
 Free will donation of $6 is requested.
 John McNeil will be the featured entertainment and the Summer Theater will present a short program.

 Open House at Midwest Ready Mix & Equipment, 1405 E Hwy 50 from 4-9 pm.
 Hands on equipment demos.
 Brats and burgers at 6:30.

 Friday, June 21

-Dalesburg Midsummer Festival at Dalesburg Lutheran Church.
-The annual celebration of Scandinavian & rural heritage includes a Smorgasbord supper, musical performances and more.
+The Dalesburg Midsummer Festival at Dalesburg Lutheran Church is an annual celebration of Scandinavian and rural heritage.
+It includes a smorgasbord supper, musical performances and more.